cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Parameters

-The tables below define finite fields used in the remainder of this document.
+{{fields}} defines finite fields used in the remainder of this document.

 | Parameter    | Field64               | Field128                       | Field255   |
 |:-------------|:----------------------|:-------------------------------|:-----------|